-Police to investigate hanging death of California black man
+Police investigate hanging death of black man; 2nd in 2 weeks

 A passerby reported seeing Robert Fuller's body around 3 a.m.
 Wednesday.
 Emergency personnel responded and found that he appeared to have died by suicide, Los Angeles County Sheriff's officials said.

 Fuller's death has generated intense scrutiny, especially after nationwide protests rebuking the police killing of George Floyd.
+In a surprising turn, the case brought to light the death of another black man found hanging from a tree on May 31 in Victorville, a desert city about 45 miles (72 kilometers) east of Palmdale.

-On Saturday, hundreds of protesters took to the streets of the high desert city of 150,000, marching from the park where Fuller’s body was found to the sheriff’s station.
+On Saturday, hundreds of protesters took to the streets of Palmdale, a city of 150,000, marching from the park where Fuller’s body was found to the sheriff’s station.
 Many carried signs that said “Justice for Robert Fuller."

 More than 100,000 people signed an online petition demanding a full investigation into Fuller's death.
 Community members confronted city officials at a contentious news briefing Friday, asking why they were quick to label his death a suicide and demanding an independent autopsy.